Riding a bike can be a fun way to get some fresh air and exercise, but in a traffic accident bicycle riders are at risk of serious injury.

 - Poor visibility.

 - Aggressive driving.

 If you’ve been injured in a bicycle accident, you should promptly consult with an experienced bicycle injury attorney in order to protect your rights and pursue your claim.
-Contact the Law Office of Ben Crittenden, P.C., by clicking the Live Chat button on this page.
+Contact Ben Crittenden, an Anchorage Bike Injury Accident Attorney by clicking the Live Chat button on this page.